 Illness in the Academy

-If a pupil becomes ill in a lesson and the teacher feels that they are too unwell to remain in class/school and/or that medical treatment may be required, the teacher should call reception for next steps care.
+If a pupil becomes ill in a lesson and the teacher feels that they are too unwell to remain in class/school and/or that medical treatment may be required, the teacher should send the pupil to their tutor or Head of Year to confirm next steps.

 The Academy has a strict policy that no medication shall be given unless written permission has been given by the parent in the form of a Medication Plan.